NIRVANALAN/Traffic-Stream-Monitor-Prediction-Template/README.md

 ## Info

-This is a demo for using BaiduMap with VueJS.
+This is a template for using BaiduMap with VueJS, to monitor and predict public traffic stream, using built in sequence model.
+This template can be applied to any city/traffic and is also easily deployed.
+Here in this repo we give an example of the template been applied to subway traffic of Beijing, with stream monitor, sequence prediction, user profile management and navigation.

-## Roadmap
+## Technology Roadmap
+### Roadmap

 - [Inplement BMap in vue.js JS API](https://mhtt1123.com/index.php/2019/05/11/vue-bmap-demo/)
 - [Deploy in Jenkins, Docker](https://mhtt1123.com/index.php/2019/05/16/docker-jenkins/)

-## Reference

 ### BMap